-Legal U.S. Oscar betting for the first time
+Legal U.S. Oscar betting for the third time

 Plenty of people have tried to guess who will take home the Academy Award at an Oscars party or with friends.
-New Jersey is taking the movie awards to the next level.
+New Jersey –and now Indiana take the movie awards to the next level.

-The New Jersey Division of Gaming Enforcement gave sportsbook the all-clear to accept wagers on the Oscars.
-So far, most NJ sportsbooks have posted odds.
-It is unforged territory for regulated US sports betting.
+In 2019, the New Jersey Division of Gaming Enforcement gave sportsbooks the all-clear to accept wagers on the Oscars.
+It was an unforged territory for regulated US sports betting, to great success.
+New Jersey was the only state that offered legal Oscar betting last year, but Indiana joined the party in 2020.
 Nevada has never booked action on the Oscars.
-Additionally, spokespeople for both West Virginia and Pennsylvania said there are no plans to offer Oscars betting.
+Additionally, other states such as West Virginia and Pennsylvania don’t allow wagering on anything that is not explicitly a sporting event.

 There is really only one type of bet sportsbooks will offer on the Oscars.
 Each nominee in a category has moneyline odds that they will take home the award.

 The nominations for the 2021 Academy Awards were announced on Monday, March 15 (scroll up to see the “Bix Six” category nominees).
 Scroll down the page for current odds on the 2021 Oscar nominees.

 As an example of how Oscar betting works, let’s take a look at the 2021 nominees for Best Director.
 Here are the five nominees and sample odds (not current) for each one:

 - Chloe Zhao: -1,000

 - Lee Isaac Chung: +1,000